ksirving/sYNGEO_Func_Sync_V2/README.md

 ## 04_differences_in_synchrony.R

-calculates the differences in synchrony from the calculation of using all years and the jack knife leave one out (LOO)
+calculates the differences in synchrony from the calculation of sync using all years and the jack knife leave one out (LOO)